Natalie Hemby

+In 2018 Hemby worked with Lady Gaga and Bradley Cooper on A Star Is Born soundtrack, co-writing "Always Remember Us This Way" and "I'll Never Love Again", winning the Grammy Award for Best Song Written for Visual Media for the latter.

+As a solo artist, she published two studio albums through her own label, GetWrucke Productions.
+In 2019, she joined the quartet The Highwomen alongside Brandi Carlile, Amanda Shires and Maren Morris.

 Early life

 Hemby was born in Bloomington, Illinois.

 She is the daughter of Nashville studio guitarist Tom Hemby and Deanna Hemby.

 Career

 Songwriting

 Hemby has accumulated eight No. 1 Billboard singles during her career.
 Hemby's cuts include "White Liar" and "Only Prettier" by Miranda Lambert, "Pontoon" and "Tornado" by Little Big Town, "Drinks After Work" by Toby Keith and "Automatic" by Miranda Lambert.
 She is currently a writer at Universal Music Group Nashville (UMPG), and has formerly been affiliated with EMI Publishing and Carnival Music.

 Solo albums

 On January 13, 2017, Hemby released her first studio album, Puxico, named after the Missouri town where her grandfather lived, via the label GetWrucke Productions which she runs with her husband, music producer Mike Wrucke.

 In February 2021, Hemby signed with Fantasy Records.
 Produced by Mike Wrucke, her first album on Fantasy, Pins and Needles, was released on October 8, 2021.

 The Highwomen

 Hemby was revealed as the final member of The Highwomen, a country music group that already featured Brandi Carlile, Maren Morris and Amanda Shires, on April 1, 2019, when the group performed live for the first time at the Bridgestone Arena as part of an 87th birthday tribute concert for Loretta Lynn.
 "Redesigning Women" was released on July 19, 2019, as the first single from their self-titled debut album set for release on September 6, 2019.